Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Environment-Guide.md

 ### Spawning GameObjects

-* **Non-Overlapping**: Objects can only spawn if they don't overlap with others.
-Overlapping attempts discard the latter object (i.e. the object that is spawned later in the configuration file).
-This is to avoid object collision issues during runtime.
+* **Non-Overlapping**: Objects spawn only if they don't overlap with others.
+Overlapping attempts discard the latter object to avoid runtime collision issues.
-#####
 * **Spawn Order**: Objects are spawned in the order listed.
-Randomized objects (i.e. the object is set to spawn randomly) try to spawn up to 20 times concurrently in any given arena/episode; if unsuccessful, the object is discarded and the arena continues to spawn the next object in the list (if any).
+Randomized objects attempt to spawn up to 20 times; if unsuccessful, they are discarded.
-#####
-* **Spawn Likelihood**: Early list objects are more likely to spawn than later ones.
-This is because the configuration file is scanned from top to bottom, and objects are spawned in the order they are found.
+* **Spawn Likelihood**: Objects listed earlier are more likely to spawn as the file is scanned from top to bottom.
-#####
 * **Agent Spawning**:
-  + The Agent spawns randomly within the arena bounds if it's spawn position is not specified.
+  - The Agent spawns randomly within arena bounds if no position is specified.
-  + Specified Agent positions are processed _first_, which might conflict with randomly spawned objects that are spawned _after_ the Agent, as the Agent's position is not known until runtime.
+  - Specified Agent positions are processed first, potentially conflicting with later objects.
-  + If you have defined the Agent's position and another object tries to spawn at the same position as the Agent then the environment will always spawn the Agent in that position always, as _the Agent has priority above every other object_.
-This is to avoid a potential conflict during runtime.
+  - If an object tries to spawn at the Agent's position, the Agent takes priority to avoid runtime conflicts.
-  + Some objects can spawn on top of each other (a `0.1` height buffer added to accomodate this).
+  - Some objects can spawn on top of each other with a `0.1` height buffer.

 ### Configuration File Values

-* **n: !
-Arena**: The `n` in `n: !Arena` is a placeholder integer between `0` and `n`, where `n` is the number of arenas defined in a single configuration file.
-The first arena must start with `0`, upto `n` arenas.
-Any negative arena numbers are automatically converted to positive integers accordingly, resulting in flexible and robust arena numbering and management.
+* **n: !Arena**: `n` is an integer from `0` to the total number of arenas defined.
+The first arena starts at `0`, up to `n`.
+Negative numbers are converted to positive integers for flexible arena management.
-#####
 * **Object Names**: Must match names from [Arena Object Definitions](/docs/Arena-Object-Definitions.md).
-Unmatched names are ignored and may result in unexpected behavior or fatal errors.
+Unmatched names are ignored.
-#####
-* **Randomization**: Use `-1` or leave blank in `positions`,  `sizes`, and `rotations` for random values for any object that supports randomization (see [Arena Object Definitions](/docs/Arena-Object-Definitions.md)).
+* **Randomization**: Use `-1` or leave blank in `positions`, `sizes`, and `rotations` for random values where supported.
-#####
-* **Ground Level Spawning**: Setting `positions.y = 0` spawns objects at ground level (with a `0.1` height buffer to prevent gameobject clipping).
+* **Ground Level Spawning**: Setting `positions.y = 0` spawns objects at ground level with a `0.1` height buffer.
-#####
-* **Goal Scaling**: Goals (except red zone) scale equally on all axes.
+* **Goal Scaling**: Goals (except red zones) scale equally on all axes.
 For sphere goals, only the `x` component of `Vector3` scales all axes.
-#####
-* **Arena Height Bounds**: Currently, objects can spawn at any height within the arena, which translates to the `y` component of `Vector3` in the configuration file.
-However, a recommended height range is between `0` and `50` units, as anything above `50` units will be out of the camera's view until the object falls from the sky and lands on the ground at the specified `x` and `z` coordinates, which may take a while depending on the object's mass and drag properties.
-This is not an issue for objects that spawn on the ground, as they will spawn at the specified `x` and `z` coordinates, and at ground level (i.e. `y = 0`).
+* **Arena Height Bounds**: Objects can spawn at any height within the arena.
+Recommended height range is `0` to `50` units.
+Heights above `50` units may cause objects to fall from the sky, which can take time depending on their mass and drag.
-#####
-* **Arena Size Bounds**: The arena is currently a square of fixed size `40x40`, meaning the size of the arena is immutable, with the origin of the arena is set to `(0,0)`.
-You can provide coordinates for objects in the range `[0,40]x[0,40]` as floats.
-Any coordinates outside this range will be discarded and the object will not spawn.
-We plan to make the arena size configurable in the future.
+* **Arena Size Bounds**: The arena is a fixed `40x40` square with coordinates ranging from `[0,40]x[0,40]`.
+Coordinates outside this range will be discarded.
+Arena size configurability is planned for the future.

----